 RUNNING CLUBS AS A SOCIAL ACTIVITY

-If running is something that you’ve wanted to try or something you’ve been doing for awhile, what better way to socialize than to include something that you love.
+If running is something you’ve wanted to try or something you’ve been doing for a while, what better way to socialize than to include something that you love.
 You will immediately have something in common with others in the group.
-They can give you tips on warm ups, stretches, best sneakers, etc. After a long (or short) run, the group may get together to socialize at a local café or home.
+They can give you tips on warm-ups, stretches, best sneakers, etc. After a long (or short) run, the group may get together to socialize at a local café or home.
 Guest speakers can even be invited to share their knowledge of running.
 Lifelong friendships can be forged.
 The once a week run may blossom into several other runs or plans to do races as a team.

 RUNNING CLUBS AS SOCIAL ACTIVISM

 There is a myriad of races whose sole purpose is to raise money for different charities and social actions.
 Many for-profit races have teams of racers that run for a specific charity or group.
 This is can be a huge motivator if it is a cause near and dear to your heart.
 It is a win-win because the charity is getting donations and the runner is getting in a healthy run.
 As the teams run through the streets and down the roads, they are bringing awareness of their charity or group to spectators.